svntii/Student-Advisor-Matching/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This program matches students to advisors, using an in-house program based on the Gale-Shapley algorithm.
 Unlike the Gale-Shapley algorithm, this program does not require equal number of students to advisors, nor does it assume complete cardinal preferences.
-In other words, it still works in real life!
+In other words, it can be used in real life!

 <p align="right">(<a href="#top">back to top</a>)</p>